 Customers approved for full coverage under the Child program are enrolled in an AHCCCS Complete Care (ACC) plan (MA1102).

 Emergency Services are paid for by AHCCCS on a fee-for-service basis (MA1103).

-NOTE Customers enrolled in the Child category are guaranteed a 12-month continuous period of eligibility.
-See Guaranteed Enrollment Periods for more information.
+NOTE Customers enrolled in the Child category for full coverage are guaranteed a 12-month continuous period of eligibility.